-Organic Vegetables: Beet, Beet Greens, Swiss Chard, Dandelion Greens, Kale, Lima Beans, Mustard Greens, Purslane, Romaine Lettuce, Spinach, Sweet Potato, Taro, Turnip Greens, Yam
+Organic Vegetables: Beets, Swiss Chard, Dandelion Greens, Kale, Mustard Greens, Purslane, Romaine Lettuce, Spinach, Sweet Potato, Taro, Turnip Greens, Yam

-Organic Legumes: Adzuki Beans, Black Beans, Kidney Beans, Mung Beans, Pinto Beans, White Beans
+Organic Legumes: Adzuki Beans, Black Beans, Kidney Beans, Lima Beans, Mung Beans, Pinto Beans, White Beans

 Organic Misc.: Fresh Basil, Carob Flour, Cocoa Powder, Fennel, Natto, Parsley

 Meal Suggestions: Beet Kvass, Plantain Chips, Sauteed Swiss Chard, Boiled Spinach, Kale Chips, Poi, Roasted Yams